aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-hyperlinks-images/add-hyperlink/_index.md

 ## Step 8: Save the Document as PDF

-The final step is to save the OneNote document as a PDF file.
-This is where the primary keyword **save onenote as pdf** comes into play.
+`SaveFormat.Pdf` tells Aspose.Note to export the document in PDF format.

 ```java
 doc.save(dataDir + "AddHyperlink_out.pdf");